jmbealer/my-knowledge-base/computing/blesh_shortcuts.md

 C-] (Emacs)                                         `character-search-forward`               Search a character forward M-C-] (Emacs)                                       `character-search-backward`              Search a character backward

-## 4.4 Wordwise movement and operation
+## 4.4 Wordwise Movement and Operation

 There are five types of words in `ble.sh`.
 `eword` is an English word consisting of alphabets and digits.